Asphocarp/Unitodo/RAW.md

 - [x] fix other mode content should not be original
 - [ ] 1@Aron2 allow for switch profile in main page
 - [ ] 0@AruxC rethinking workflow (add to current queue; view on phone; record, track, pause)
-- [ ] 1@Aruxf figure history,bi-sync problem, so that supporting view on phone;
 - [ ] 2@Ar4YD UI: align buttons